Ewlfq/jpicture/README.md

 Examples
 --------

-Simplest way, pass a object file to the jp function with all picture paths and width sizes.
+Simplest way, pass an object file to the jp function with all picture paths and width sizes.

 ```javascript